BetterDiscord/docs/docs/api/contextmenu.md

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-navId|string|the original navId from patching callback|function|the original callback from patching
+navId|string|The original `navId` from patching callback|function|The original callback from patching

 **Returns:** `void`
 ___